 A key component of Patient Engagement in the MSSU and BRIC NS is ensuring that the research priorities of Maritime patients and communities are reflected in priority setting processes.
 These priorities help shape the strategic direction of the MSSU and BRIC NS and the areas of research that are supported and encouraged.

 Alternate Levels of Care: The MSSU is developing a program of research on alternate levels of care (ALC) in the Maritimes.
 Many Maritime patients stay in the hospital longer than they need to because they cannot be safely discharged home.
 This is called alternative levels of care because a patient is still in the hospital but doesn’t actually need hospital services or treatments anymore.
 We know that reducing ALC can free up hospital beds for those who need them, which in turn reduces wait times and the burden on emergency services.
 But it also benefits the patients.
 It reduces their risk of deteriorating health that can result from long waits in a hospital bed and ensures that they are getting the type of care they need, where they need it.

 Unattached Patients: The number of Nova Scotians looking for a family doctor grew suddenly during 2016.
 The MSSU is doing research to find out why.
 We want to work with people trying to find a family doctor to study this issue.
 Your experience and expertise could help us do better research.
-We have two discussion groups planned for June 2017; to learn more or register, contact: email@example.com
+To learn more about this project contact firstname.lastname@example.org or 902-473-4546.

 Learning Opportunities and Other Activities